Poland–United Kingdom relations: 20th century

 Britain, along with its allies France and the United States, was crucial in securing Polish independence at the end of World War I in order to recruit national minorities against the Central Powers of Germany and Austria-Hungary.
 During the Paris Peace Conference at the end of World War I, the British delegation under David Lloyd George opposed France and the United States's territorial concessions towards Poland as excessive and potentially provocative towards the Weimar Republic.
-Lloyd George was influential in making Danzig an autonomous city-state rather than a direct Polish territory, and also secured the Upper Silesia plebiscite.
+Lloyd George was influential in making Danzig (Gdańsk) an autonomous city-state rather than a direct Polish territory, and also secured the Upper Silesia plebiscite.
 Another major point of disagreement was the point of its eastern borders.

 During the Polish-Soviet War, the support of the British government was truly with Poland, but peace was by far the preferred option resulting in Lord Curzon's drawing of the Curzon Line as part of an attempted mediated peace.
 The agreement was not adopted in time, and Poland soon took the upper hand in the war pushing its border further to the east.
 Lloyd-George adopted a policy in which it would support Poland's defense against the Soviet Red Army west of the Curzon Line but would oppose attempts to reconquer its pre-Partition borders as its leader Józef Piłsudski desired.

 During the 1920s and the early 1930s, British views of Poland were generally negative because of its expansionism and treatment of ethnic minorities.
 That was particularly the case from the British left.
 Overall, the right wing in Britain, meanwhile, held more neutral views of Poland because of its position as a buffer against the Soviet Union.

 Poland's view of Britain was then generally ambivalent.
 France or even Germany was then the primary focus of British friendship and attempts to gain protection.
 The first Polish embassy in London was established only in 1929.

 With the rise of the Nazi party in Germany, the British and the Poles began to see more of a point in friendly relations.
 On 31 March 1939, the British made a guarantee of independence to Poland.
 On 25 August, an Anglo-Polish military alliance was signed.
 At first glance, that treaty was just a catch-all mutual assistance pact against the aggression of any other European nation, but a secret protocol attached to the agreement made clear that it was to defend Poland from Germany.